UChebNick/shard_lib/README.en.md

 # Async Shard Wallet

-This library provides an asynchronous interface for working with cryptocurrency wallets through an API.
+This library provides an asynchronous interface for working with the shard API.

 ## Usage